oscarhealth/graphql-mock-factory/README.md

 ### Accessing field arguments

-Field arguments can be accessed in mock functions and in `mockOverride` objects.
+Field arguments can be accessed the same way in mock functions and in `mockOverride` objects.

 <details>
   <summary>Example in mock function</summary>